-A series on the basics, the secret tricks, and ways to tweak meal planning to suit you and the way you live.
+A meal planning series about the basics, the secret tricks, and ideas to tweak meal planning to suit you and the way you live.

 Last month, I received two emails in the span of five minutes that were on the same topic: Meal Planning.

 Both readers were writing asking for help in how to improve their meal planning.
 Both were very eager to learn.
-And both desperately needed and wanted help.
+And both desperately needed and wanted help, meal planning ideas, and other instruction.

 I turned to readers on Facebook and they concurred.
 Meal planning is something we all need.
 Ya gotta eat!
 And yet, it’s an area that we can all struggle in from time to time.
 And there are folks who really don’t know where to start.